teoks0199/tp/docs/UserGuide.md

 You can use this command to edit an existing item, and update its name, location, rating and/or description.

 <div markdown="block" class="alert alert-info">
+:information_source: **Info:**<br>
-:information_source: You must specify at least one of the optional parameters, and you can only edit ratings and descriptions if the item already has an existing review.
+You must specify at least one of the optional parameters, and you can only edit ratings and descriptions if the item already has an existing review.
 </div>

 **Format:**